 The Great Mosque of Xian

-History of Xian Mosque
+History of Great Mosque of Xian

-There is no exact record of its history, but scholars have inferred from the history of the mosque's cultural relics when it was built.
+There is no exact record of its history, but scholars have inferred from the history of Xian mosque's cultural relics when it was built.
 The oldest stone stele found in the mosque temple is the monument to the founding of the mosque, dated 742 AD, so it is generally believed to have been built during the Tang dynasty.
-Meanwhile, during the prosperous Tang Dynasty, large number of Moslems traveled the world famous Silk Road to Chang'an (former Xian, the capital of Tang dynasty) bringing Islam to China.
+Meanwhile, during the prosperous Tang Dynasty, large number of Moslems traveled the world famous ancient Silk Road to Chang'an (former Xian, the capital of Tang dynasty) bringing Islam to China.
 Therefore, this conclusion is more plausible.

 In addition, scholars found writing on other stone carvings in the Great Mosque of Xian, recording that in the Yuan, Ming and Qing dynasties, there were many times to rebuild and expand.
 In 1984, the Chinese government made a complete restoration of it again and listed it as a provincial key cultural relic protection unit.
 Now, encompassing approximately 4,000 square meters, it is still an active Moslem temple.

 Enter the first courtyard; you can see a nine-meter-high great wooden archway set with glazed tiles.
 5 exquisite buildings lay behind the archway.
 Go on and head into the second courtyard, a stone tablet stands in the middle of the yard with other two stone steles on both sides, whose inscriptions written by 2 celebrities in Ming and Qing dynasties.
 There are a lot of tablets and steles in the mosque, which are the epitaphs of moral education and calligraphy.
+The south wing houses bathing facilities specifically designed for worshippers to perform ablutions and ritual purification.

 How to Get to Xian Great Mosque?